patrick-long/launch-simulator-api/README.md

 ### Building and Running on Windows

-1. Run the server.sh script
+1. Navigate to the project folder `launch-simulator-api`, and run the server.sh script:

 ```sh
 ./server.sh